tmpim/ltml/README.md

     </body>
 </html>
 ```
+A more explanatory version of this template can be found in [example/example.ltml.lua](example/example.ltml.lua)

-Example code for executing and rendering templates can be found in [example.lua](https://github.com/tmpim/ltml/blob/master/example.lua)
+Example code for executing and rendering templates can be found in [example.lua](example.lua)

 # Disclaimer
 LTML is a very immature library and very much in testing, so utilize it with caution.